PankajVirendraModi/SQL-things/Functions in SQL.md

 ### Built-in functions:
 `Definition`:
 > User-Defined Functions are functions that are created and defined by the user or the developer.
 These functions allow users to encapsulate a sequence of SQL statements into a reusable and modular unit.
-- Scalar functions
+- Scalar functions:

 CONCAT, SUBSTRING, UPPER, LOWER, GETDATE, DATEDIFF
-- Aggregation functions
+- Aggregation functions:

 COUNT, MIN, MAX, SUM, AVG
 - Windows functions

 ROW_NUMER, RANK, DENSE_RANK, LEAD, LAG, LAST_VALUE, FIRST_VALUE, NTH_VALUE, CUME_DIST, PERCENT_RANK, CUME_DIST
 - Other pre-defined functions
 ABS, ROUND, AND, OR, NOT, =, <>, LIKE